List of 50 infrastructure projects used by Trump transition team came from consulting firm

 The White House said Wednesday that the documents were not “official” White House documents.
 Politico on Wednesday quoted Brigham McCown, a former member of Trump’s transition team, calling the slideshow document a fake.

-But on Wednesday, two organizations and the office of Republican Rep. Sam Graves of Missouri, a member of the House Transportation Committee, said they were real.
+But on Wednesday, two organizations and the office of Rep Sam Graves of Missouri, a member of the House Transportation Committee, said they were real.

 CG/LA Infrastructure, a trade group advising clients on infrastructure issues, vouched for the authenticity of the slideshow document.